bjerrep/ludit/README.md

 ### Requirements

-Some of the requirements for the whole enterprise are python 3, the python libs [connectable](https://github.com/timothycrosley/connectable) & [simple-websocket-server](https://github.com/dpallot/simple-websocket-server) and last but not least, gstreamer.
+Some of the requirements for the whole enterprise are python 3, the python libs [connectable](https://github.com/timothycrosley/connectable), SimpleWebSocketServer, websockets (all available via pip) and last but not least, gstreamer.